dillonforrest/startup/about/index.md

 Hi, my name is <a href="http://www.dillonforrest.com/" target="_blank">Dillon</a>.
 This is my blog detailing the ups and downs of my first startup attempt.

-In October 2014, I quit my job.
-I decided to start a company.
-I decided to start a blog for other entrepreneurs, whether entrepreneurship is in their past, present, or future.
+In October 2014, I quit my job to start a company.
+I decided to also start a blog for other entrepreneurs, whether entrepreneurship is in their past, present, or future.

 I want to inform my readers.
 I want to inspire my readers.
 I want to entertain my readers.